At Earlham, global learning isn't just a course requirement. It's your daily life. On any given Friday, you might well:

 - Chat with visiting Turkish metalsmiths in your Metals II class

-- Work on your paper about the U.S. Civil Rights Movement
+- Work on your paper about the U.S. Civil Rights Movement and its global contexts

 - Listen to a Japanese koto virtuoso perform in Goddard Hall Auditorium